beigeworm/PoshCord-C2/README.md

 4. `KeyCapture`   : Capture Keystrokes and send to Discord. (see ExtraInfo for usage.)
 5. `Exfiltrate` : Send various files to Discord zipped in 25mb files. (see ExtraInfo for usage.)
 6. `Upload` : Upload a file to Discord. (see ExtraInfo for usage.)
 7. `Systeminfo` : Send System information as text file to Discord. (takes a few minutes to gather data)
+8. `RecordAudio`  : Record microphone to Discord (RecordAudio -t 100) in seconds
-8. `TakePicture` : Send a webcam picture to Discord. (can take a few minutes..)
+9. `TakePicture` : Send a webcam picture to Discord. (can take a few minutes..)
-9. `FolderTree` : Save folder trees to file and send to Discord.
+10. `FolderTree` : Save folder trees to file and send to Discord.
-10. `FakeUpdate` : Spoof windows update screen.
+11. `FakeUpdate` : Spoof windows update screen.
-11. `AddPersistance` : Add this script to the startup folder.
+12. `AddPersistance` : Add this script to the startup folder.
-12. `RemovePersistance` : Remove this script from the startup folder.
+13. `RemovePersistance` : Remove this script from the startup folder.
-13. `IsAdmin`  : Check if the session is admin.
+14. `IsAdmin`  : Check if the session is admin.
-14. `AttemptElevate` : Attempt to restart script as admin. (displays a UAC prompt to User)
+15. `AttemptElevate` : Attempt to restart script as admin. (displays a UAC prompt to User)
-15. `EnumerateLAN`  : Show all devices on the network (see ExtraInfo for usage.) (can take a few miniutes to complete)
+16. `EnumerateLAN`  : Show all devices on the network (see ExtraInfo for usage.) (can take a few miniutes to complete)
-16. `Close`  : Close this Session
+17. `Close`  : Close this Session
-17. `Options`  : Show the Module menu
+18. `Options`  : Show the Module menu
-18. `ExtraInfo`  : Show extra Module information
+19. `ExtraInfo`  : Show extra Module information

 **FEATURES**